 TIES VM Quick Start GuideLearn how to install and use the TIES VM

 The TIES VM snapshot is a Ubuntu Linux VM that has all the TIES software installed and configured.
+We preloaded 11,149 TCGA reports yielding an estimated database size of 2 GB.
 You will be able to add your own documents to TIES and have them processed and searchable through the TIES client installed in the VM.
-However, you will not be able to participate in or search other TIES nodes in the TCRN(TIES Cancer Research Network) with this VM.

 |TIP||If you want to allow others to access TIES, enable networking features of the VM or deploy it in a virtualized IT infrastructure.|